Market Data - May 2025

 In Australia, the RBA cut rates by 25bps to 3.85% during the month and signalled its willingness to ease further if required.
 Governor Michele Bullock emphasised potential risks to economic stability that could be underestimated by markets.
 The case for additional rate cuts was bolstered by lackluster GDP growth forecasts, with some banks projecting a sharp slowdown to 0.2% in the quarter, and the looming threat of global trade headwinds.
 Despite these challenges, the Australian dollar demonstrated resilience, reaching a year-to-date high even as the U.S. dollar strengthened broadly.

 Looking ahead, markets remain highly sensitive to trade developments as U.S. negotiations with key partners continue.
 Investors are closely watching economic data and central bank signals for guidance on growth and policy paths.
-While worst-case trade outcomes were avoided in May, uncertainty and the impact of tariffs will likely keep markets on edge in the near term
+While worst-case trade outcomes were avoided in May, uncertainty and the impact of tariffs will likely keep markets on edge in the near term.

 Contact